Undergraduate and Postgraduate: What is the Difference?

 What is a PhD?

-A PhD is a the highest level of degree a student can achieve.
+A PhD is the highest level of degree a student can achieve.
 You'll carry out original research that should make a significant contribution to the knowledge of a specific subject, becoming an expert in your chosen field.

 While there may be some elements of a PhD that are taught, most PhDs are assessed on the quality and originality of your argument in your independent research project.
-If you're interested in studying a PhD, why not find out more on our Doctoral Awards page?

 What is a Postgraduate Diploma?